ibm-cloud-docs/cis/glb.md

 Notice that the global load balancer does not terminate the TCP connection.
 {:note}

-Setting a DNS element or GLB to "proxy" changes the behavior.
+Setting a DNS element or GLB to proxy changes the behavior.
 If, for example, you turn on proxy and **Security > TLS > Mode** to something besides `Off`, the {{site.data.keyword.cis_short_notm}} now terminates the TCP connection and establishes a second connection between {{site.data.keyword.cis_short_notm}} and the originator.

 In this example, {{site.data.keyword.cis_short_notm}}: